praerie/notes/README.md

 These notes summarize _Production Pipeline Fundamentals for Film and Games_ by Renee Dunlop.
 Given the scarcity of resources for those interested in learning about production pipelines in the film and gaming industries, it is my hope that these notes are useful to those without access to Dunlop's book or who prefer the material presented succinctly.

-Find your copy [here](https://www.routledge.com/Production-Pipeline-Fundamentals-for-Film-and-Games/Dunlop/p/book/9780415812290) or [here](https://www.amazon.com/Production-Pipeline-Fundamentals-Film-Games/dp/0415812291)!
+Find a copy of the book [here](https://www.routledge.com/Production-Pipeline-Fundamentals-for-Film-and-Games/Dunlop/p/book/9780415812290) or [here](https://www.amazon.com/Production-Pipeline-Fundamentals-Film-Games/dp/0415812291)!

 ## Table of Contents